Skip to content

 The following are common components of successful applicants:

-• Meaningful, hypothesis-driven research experience for which the applicant had primary responsibility
+• Meaningful research experience for which the applicant had primary responsibility

 • Strong letters of recommendation, particularly from research advisors